Blooym/skywrite/README.md

 ## Features

-- Follow multiple feeds and post to the same account.
+- Post multiple feeds to a single account.
-- Posts automatically backdated and fetched X hours from before bot startup.
+- Automatically backdated posts fetched X hours from before bot startup.
 - Duplicate post detection via URL stored in persistent database.
 - Link embedding with image support.

 ## Setup

 ### Docker

-(The docker image will be uploaded in the coming days, for now you will need to build from the local image)

 1. Copy the following to a local file named `docker-compose.yml` or add the service to your existing stack and fill in the environment variables.